galmeida9/Software-Architecture-20-21/as-report.md

 ## 2. Scalability

 Analyzing the test for performance, we detected a bottleneck in the access to the database while submitting an answer and concluding the quiz.
-Initially we tried a monolithic approach, where each thread had a table to store the answers, but this approach only scaled vertically, and if it were horizontally scaled would make increasing the performance easier, the solution was micro services, since we only needed to boot more instances of a micro service and add more hardware to easily increase performance without much effort.
+Initially we tried a monolithic approach, where each thread had a table to store the answers, but this approach only scaled vertically, and if it were horizontally scaled would make increasing the performance easier, the solution was microservices, since we only needed to boot more instances of a microservice and add more hardware to easily increase performance without much effort.
 Therefore, we made the following changes:
-* Created a micro service to handle the submission of answers, with its own database to store the submissions.
+* Created a microservice to handle the submission of answers, with its own database to store the submissions.
-* Created a micro service to handle the submission quizzes' submissions, with its own database to store the submissions.
+* Created a microservice to handle the submission quizzes' submissions, with its own database to store the submissions.

-The backend now in order to get information about the answers has to communicate with the micro service that has that information to get it, has we can see in the architecture developed below.
+The backend now in order to get information about the answers has to communicate with the microservice that has that information to get it, has we can see in the architecture developed below.

 ### 2.1 Scenarios
 With an increment of 1000 students answering a quiz, the Quizzes Tutor preserves almost the same performance with a latency of 200 milliseconds with the cost of using more servers.